 Mari’s owner was finally evacuated from the area by a helicopter but had to leave the dogs behind.
 Two weeks later, the man returned and found them alive, though Mari was emaciated.
 Mari’s unique story was then adapted into a Japanese movie called “A Tale of Mari and Her Three Puppies.”

 Shiba Inus are sometimes considered the drama queens of the dog world because of their weird vocalizations.
 They often let out a human-like wail when they’re upset.
-If you’ve never heard or seen a scared Shiba, then I bet you wouldn’t want to scare one.
+If you’ve never heard, or seen a scared Shiba, then I bet you wouldn’t want to scare one.
 Sources of stress include when having their nails clipped, during a bath, or when a vet is giving them an injection.
-If you’ve never heard or seen a scared Shiba, then I bet you wouldn’t want to scare one.

 Shiba Inus behave more like cats than dogs.
 They are free-thinking and stubborn at times, making it difficult to train.
 They also spend most of their time grooming their coats and licking their paws, as cats do.
 Shiba Inus are also as agile and move quickly and gracefully as cats.
 Like most cats, Shiba Inus are very possessive, especially over their toys and food.
 They don’t like to share anything, no matter how friendly they are.
 While Shiba Inus may exhibit this behavior instinctively, cats may be displaying their territorial nature.